 Buildings are being constructed, modified, improved or expanded as the NTTA System expands.
 Annual reviews are conducted to identify any required improvements.
-Over the next five years, the Capital Plan includes \$10.7 million for this category.
+The estimated FY2019 costs are \$2.3 million.

 THE FOLLOWING IS THE LIST OF PROJECTS AND PURCHASES FOR FY2019: